It takes several weeks to get

 to compare apples with oranges.
 In Wisconsin, for example, 60% of public

-to 20% of the private sector workforce.
-A more appropriate comparison
+20% of the private sector workforce.
+A more appropriate comparison would

-would be to look at how workers with the same level of education are
+be to look at how workers with the same level of education are compensated

-compensated in each sector.
-Here are the numbers from the Economic Policy
+in each sector.
+Here are the numbers from the Economic Policy Institute.

-Institute.
-Note that these numbers include wages and non-wage benefits
+Note that these numbers include wages and non-wage benefits such as health

 for the source of the chart, along with further explanation.